 The Society for Worldwide Interbank Financial Telecommunication, legally S.W.I.F.T.
-SCRL, provides a network that enables financial institutions worldwide to send and receive information about financial transactions in a secure, standardized and reliable environment.
-SWIFT also sells software and services to financial institutions, much of it for use on the SWIFTNet network, and ISO 9362 Business Identifier Codes, popularly known as "SWIFT codes".
+SC, is a Belgian cooperative society providing services related to the execution of financial transactions and payments between banks worldwide.
+Its principal function is to serve as the main messaging network through which international payments are initiated.
+It also sells software and services to financial institutions, mostly for use on its proprietary "SWIFTNet", and ISO 9362 Business Identifier Codes, popularly known as "SWIFT codes".

-As of 2018, around half of all high-value cross-border payments worldwide used the SWIFT network.
-As of 2015, SWIFT linked more than 11,000 financial institutions in more than 200 countries and territories, who were exchanging an average of over 32 million messages per day.
-SWIFT transports financial messages in a highly secure way but does not hold accounts for its members and does not perform any form of clearing or settlement.
+As of 2018, around half of all high-value cross-border payments worldwide used the SWIFT network, and in 2015, SWIFT linked more than 11,000 financial institutions in over 200 countries and territories, who were exchanging an average of over 32 million messages per day.

-Highest paying job titles at Swift include Software Engineer, Product Owner, and Senior Test Engineer
+Highest paying job titles at Swift include Finance Business Partner, Oracle Database Administrator, and Senior Software Development Engineer